browserslist/browserslist-example/README.md

 ### Autoprefixer

 Autoprefixer is a [PostCSS] plugin to add vendor prefixes to CSS.
-It adds only actual prefixes according Browserslist’s arget browsers and [Can I Use] data.
+It adds only actual prefixes according to Browserslist’s target browsers and [Can I Use] data.

 Let’s install it: